marco-bernal/mgs-inventory-service/README.md

-# Inventory service for the MiniGroceryStore PoC
+# Product service for the MiniGroceryStore PoC